Yap Day: Events

 Each year a different village hosts the Mit-mit and provides traditional and Western food.
 Before Yap Day, the villages rehearse traditional dances, which serve as a mode of storytelling.
 Outer islanders are prohibited from participating in dances, though they may attend.
 Competitions include traditional tattooing, fresh produce contests, and traditional games.
+Other events include displays of traditional Yap shell and stone currency, food tasting, and arts and crafts demonstrations.
 The Yap Tradition Navigation Society holds an event where participants build and sail traditional canoes.
 On the last day, the Yap Visitors Bureau hosts a welcome reception to honor guests who traveled to the island.